Erhun Oztumer: Bristol Rovers (loan)

 On 15 October 2020, Oztumter joined Bristol Rovers on a season-long loan.
 The following day Oztumer came off the bench in the 83 minute of a 1-1 draw with Burton Albion to make his debut.
 He made his full debut on 7 November against former club Walsall in an FA Cup victory.
 He scored his first goal with the fourth in a 6–0 thrashing of Darlington in the second round of the FA Cup.
 In December 2020, it was reported that Oztumer had tested positive for COVID-19 along with teammate Zain Westbrooke.

 Fatih Karagümrük

 On 1 July 2021, Oztumer moved to Turkey to join Süper Lig side Fatih Karagümrük.

 Adana Demirspor

 On 27 January 2022, Oztumer joined Adana Demirspor on a contract until June 2023 with the option for a further year.

 Mağusa Türk Gücü

 In July 2023, Oztumer signed for Mağusa Türk Gücü, reigning champions of the top division of Northern Cyprus.

+International career

+In June 2026, Oztumer represented Northern Cyprus at the 2026 CONIFA European Football Cup.
+On 6 June 2026, Oztumer scored four goals in a 22 minute period as Northern Cyprus beat Padania 6–1 in the final.